-- Improved Press Ganey scores: - Overall Physician ratings increased from the 30th to the 66th percentile - Overall Nursing ratings increased from the 33rd to the 82nd percentile - Overall System ratings increased from the 14th to the 76th percentile - HCAHPS scores on the question "My physician listens carefully to me" increased to the 80th percentile - The final participation rate in the Physician Partnership Survey was 54% - On average, dyad members reported significant improvement in alignment compared to one year prior based on these criteria: meeting regularly, trust, communication, engagement, and making collaborative decisions

-The program received very positive feedback from participants who indicated that the strengths of the APLA© program were the following:

-- "Knowledgeable speakers that kept participants engaged" - "Both educational and life-changing" - "Enhanced my self-awareness and how to improve communication skills"

-Participants gained valuable learning competencies including:

-- An understanding of how their emotional intelligence impacts others - Knowing their role as a physician leader - Having a clear purpose for their dyad relationship(s) - Driving patient satisfaction and physician engagement - The ability to use active listening and clarifying for understanding - The ability to demonstrate empathy - The importance of branding and communication in a change process
+- 1. Improved Press Ganey scores - Overall Physician ratings increased from the 30th to the 66th percentile - Overall Nursing ratings increased from the 33rd to the 82nd percentile - Overall System ratings increased from the 14th to the 76th percentile - 2.
+HCAHPS scores on the question "My physician listens carefully to me" increased to the 89th percentile - 3.
+Participation rate in the Physician Partnership Survey was 54%, with dyad members reporting significant improvement in alignment compared to one year prior based on these criteria: meeting regularly, trust, communication, engagement, and making collaborative decisions - 4.
+The program received very positive feedback from participants. - Participants indicated that the APLA© program included knowledgeable speakers that kept participants engaged, was educational, and enhanced their self-awareness and communication skills. - Participants reported they gained valuable learning competencies including: - o An understanding of how their emotional intelligence impacts others - Knowing their role as a physician leader - Having a clear purpose for their dyad relationship(s) - Driving patient satisfaction and physician engagement - o The ability to use active listening and clarifying for understanding - The ability to demonstrate empathy - The importance of branding and communication in a change process